Jonas13ts/Jcriss/README.md

 This project uses Selenium chrome driver to automate the workflow in chrome.

-To read data from xcel sheets temproray oledb has been used
+To read data from xcel sheets temporary oledb has been used